-Each agency offers their own programs, workshops, and assistance programs.
+Each agency listed below offers their own programs, workshops, and assistance programs.
 Some examples of what tends to be offered in New York is below.
 Each organization is always committed to helping the poor, unemployed, and less fortunate.

 In a crisis, cash grants may be offered to New York families as part of the federal government Emergency Food and Shelter program.
 A matrix of resources are available to address housing, food and energy bills needs.
 It is always better to prevent homelessness and malnutrition if possible.
 Help is directed both to those currently homeless and toward eviction prevention services.